MindFlavor/tormov/README.md

 1. Make sure to have Rust installed.
 Grab it here [https://www.rust-lang.org/en-US/](https://www.rust-lang.org/en-US/) if you don't have it.
 This program is tested with rustc 1.22.0-nightly (2f1ef9ef1 2017-09-05) but it should work with others versions too (I'm too lazy to test it myself, sorry :smile: ).
 1. Install the tool with ```cargo install --git https://github.com/MindFlavor/tormov```.
 1. type ```tormov``` in the console to test the program execution.
 You'll get an error because of missing parameters.
-We'll cover them in the next session.
+We'll cover them in the next section.

 ## Parameters